glennsvel90/supermarket_checkout_TDD/README.md

 ### Testing the program

-In the terminal, change to directory where the TestCheckout.py file is located in, then type to run the script:
+In the terminal, change to the directory where the TestCheckout.py file is located in, then type to run the script:

 ```
 pytest -v TestCheckout.py